'Keeping a piece of England's history alive'

-The Barony & Barons of North Cadbury – Past & Present
+The Historic Barony of North Cadbury & its Barons - Past & Present

 Turstin FitzRolf, first Baron of Cadeberie, appears to originate from in Bec-de-Mortagne, Pays-de-Caux, Normandy, five miles away south-east of Fécamp, according to the Roman de Rou poem written by the Norman poet Robert Wace (c.1110-after 1174).
 Robert Wace was born in Jersey and brought up in mainland Normandy (c.1115-1183):